unitpoint/os2d/oxygine-framework/readme.md

 For different event handlers(or tweens) you can setup callbacks based on Winnie.Closure.
 - It is possible to write code and dialogs in blocking style (concurency programming/coroutines).
 - Accurate rendering of text with line wraps, vertical and horizontal alignment support, localization, utf-8.
 Base HTML tags support ([screenshot](https://dl.dropboxusercontent.com/u/12679384/oxygine/text_align.gif)).
 - If you want to add multiple sets of assets for different game resolutions it can be done on the engine level by writing just a few lines of code.
-You wonвЂ™t need to adjust coordinates manually for different resolution.
+You won’t need to adjust coordinates manually for different resolution.
 It is enough just to keep initial art in high-res.
 - Masking ([screenshot](https://dl.dropboxusercontent.com/u/12679384/oxygine/masking.gif), [screenshot](https://dl.dropboxusercontent.com/u/12679384/oxygine/mask.png))
 - Atlas assembling on the fly during the loading, if you didn't make it before.
 - Multi-threaded resources loading.
-- It is possible to partially unload from memory вЂњheavyвЂќ resources, like atlases.
+- It is possible to partially unload from memory “heavy” resources, like atlases.
 The resouce handle to work with atlas will be still valid (as well as his size) and will even have texture point, but the texture itself will be empty.
 This is very important when you have strict memory limitations: for example if you created all UI with all resources loaded, but there is no need to display them.
 - Fast automatic batching.
 - Bitmap fonts based on [BMFont](http://www.angelcode.com/products/bmfont/).
 Possibility to add your own font type.